Develop a Compelling Ecommerce Marketing Plan

 - How would I communicate with customers and prospects?

-For Each Primary Marketing Challenge, Comprehensively List All Available Tools
+For Each Primary Marketing Challenge, List All Available Tools

 It is time to get comprehensive.
-In the previous two steps, I asked you to resist the temptation of listing more than the recommended number.
+In the previous two steps, you were asked to resist the temptation of listing more than the recommended number.
 Now that you have created the list of three primary challenges, it is time for thorough homework.

 Come up with a list of all the tools that you are familiar with, which can help overcome your primary challenges.
 For instance, if one of your challenges is: "How would I get people to visit my site?" here are some options: